3-Day Tambopata Amazon Tour l Macaw Clay Lick & Sandoval Lake from Puerto Maldonado

 What to Bring

-• Original passport: You must carry your original passport, which must be valid for at least seven months beyond your travel dates.
+• Original passport: Must be valid for at least 7 months for your Peru Amazon trip

 Itinerary